 In December 2020, the CentOS projected announced the end of CentOS Linux as a downstream drop-in replacement for Red Hat Enterprise Linux.
 Its replacement is CentOS Stream, a rolling release distribution sitting upstream of RHEL development.
-While the move to being upstream of RHEL in the development process, the loss of some of the surety offered of the Red Hat QA process and change to a rolling release dismayed many, it was the announcement of the end of life date for CentOS 8 being brought forward to December 2021 - a full 8 years earlier than was announced at the time of release, that left many CentOS users to consider their options.
+While the move to being upstream of RHEL in the development process, the loss of some of the surety offered by the Red Hat QA process and the change to a rolling release dismayed many, it was the announcement that the end of life date for CentOS 8 would be brought forward to December 2021 - a full 8 years earlier than was announced at the time of release, that left many CentOS users to consider their options.
 CentOS 7 is still supported until 2024, but those currently running CentOS 8 have had their product lifecycle cut drastically short.
 So what options are available for systems running CentOS 8?

 This Ars Technica article gives a great rundown on the alternatives to CentOS.
 For those in a fast moving devops environment, CentOS Stream actually makes sense.
 For sure though, you need to do something by December 2021.

 Following the Stream announcement, Red Hat announced new programmes to provide RHEL free of charge to users and developers that met certain criteria.
 In the first of these, Red Hat offered up to 16 RHEL licenses for small workloads through it's developer program .
 In another, they announced access to free RHEL licenses for Open Source non-profit organisations .
 If you meet the criteria for one of those programmes, they may be the way to go for you, however continued use of those licenses depends on your continued eligibility.